Iraneus/medneedsample/_offers/2016-11-03-title-of-offer.md

 ---
-layout: offer
+layout: post
-title: This is the title of the first offer
+title: This is the title of the first post
 postHero: /images/shark.jpg
 author: MedNeed Admin
 authorTwitter: http://twitter.com/mhartl